 As a police officer you will become the eyes, ears and face of WMP.
 You will be working together with local communities, partner agencies and colleagues to forge relationships built on trust to deliver our vision through our values.

 Our officers are proud to serve.
-Listen to their their stories about life as part of the #WMPfamily.
+Read their stories about life as part of the #WMPfamily

 Being a police officer isn’t a 9-5 role and you will be required to work shifts that include nights, weekends and bank holidays.
 Your base location of work will vary throughout your career and you may be posted anywhere within the West Midlands region.
 You will also need to prepare yourself for potentially dangerous situations but be reassured that we will support you to be ready to handle these.